California Residents: Click here for the California Privacy Notice.

 - (o) for the accountability purposes as defined by EU legislation (GDPR); and

-- (p) to provide you with GOG GALAXY 2.0. features if you decide to use it f.ex. to allow you to organize your game libraries as one master collection together with playtime and achievements and to create one list of your gaming friends with the ability to chat with them cross-platform and to activate your purchased content on that external platform;
+- (p) to provide you with GOG GALAXY features if you decide to use it f.ex. to allow you to organize your game libraries as one master collection together with playtime and achievements, to create one list of your gaming friends with the ability to chat with them cross-platform and to activate your purchased content on that external platform;

-9.4 Non-personal data.
-We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with third party partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.com or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
-We may also share non-personal information with data analysis services to help us run GOG.com.
+9.3 Non-personal data.
+We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with Trusted Partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.COM or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
+We may also share non-personal information with data analysis services to help us run GOG.COM.
 Fear not, as mentioned above, everything’s anonymised, so you cannot be identified.

-10.3 How you use your information.
-Please remember that any communications you have via GOG services (e.g. via private messages, chat or the GOG forums or via multiplayer games like GWENT) may reveal your screen name, other details about you and the content of any communications by you with other users (see further section 10.2 above re GWENT).
+10.2 How you use your information.
+Please remember that any communications you have via GOG services (e.g. via private messages, chat or the GOG forums or via multiplayer games like GWENT) may reveal your screen name, other details about you and the content of any communications by you with other users.
 Also, any information and content you share publicly using GOG services (e.g. on our forums or your GOG user profile) will be accessible to GOG users and others.
 Consider carefully with whom you share your information and avoid sharing contact or private information about yourself.

 When you're using GOG services you can choose to share your own personal information with others (e.g. in chat) but it's your responsibility.